 Parmigiano cheese making

-There are many types of cheese in the world, but it would be wise not to mention them because it would take some time to write and to read them; so let us talk mainly about one of the best cheese in the world, Parmesan cheese, which is a cheese that is used in many culinary things, you just need to watch one of these cooking shows to see the many times this type of cheese is used.
-Now we would also like to talk about from where this type of cheese comes from, as this cheese has a special recipe that is protected even today, so let us talk about this cheese, since it is one of the most popular cheeeses:
+There are many types of cheese in the world, one of the best cheese in the world is Parmesan cheese, which is a cheese that is used in many culinary things, you need to watch one of these cooking shows to see how many times this type of cheese is used.
+Now we want to talk about from where this type of cheese comes from, as this cheese has a special recipe that is protected even today, so, let us talk about this cheese, since it is one of the most popular cheese:

-The king of cheeses must be Parmigiano Reggiano, as its name suggests it is from the province of Parma and surrounding territories in northern Italy, here I would like to point out, what is the Difference between Parmesan and Parmigiano-Reggiano?
+The king of cheeses must be Parmigiano Reggiano, as its name suggests it is from the province of Parma and surrounding territories in northern Italy, here I want to point out, what is the Difference between Parmesan and Parmigiano-Reggiano?

-One may guess that the recipes for this great cheese has been the work of very many generations of Italian cheese makers in the first place, and then many generations of organizing the great factories of cheese making, one has to look at some of these photos where they cure and store the cheese until it matures to see what we mean.
+One may guess that the recipes for this great cheese has been the work of many generations of Italian cheese makers, and then many generations of organizing the great factories of cheese making, one has to look at some of these photos where they cure and store the cheese until it matures to see what we mean.

-Now, we have talked about Parmigiano Reggiano because it is one of the best known cheese in the world, just ask a chef and he will tell you how good this cheese really is to use for his cooking; now we are not going to tell you how this cheese is made, because we do not know how, but the point we want to make here is that lots of people have always made cheeses; we are saying this because we know for a fact that in the old times lots of people made their own cheese, as we have stated above already; in fact I have made some cheese myself in our family farm of southern Italy and I would like to tell you how it was done in the old ways, as most farmers had to do it anyhow, because we the farmers had to use as much as we could from what was available and to turn milk into cheese was one of them, now because I was working in the farm I did it also, so let us see how I have learned to make cheese the old farmers’ way.
+Now, we have talked about Parmigiano Reggiano because it is one of the best-known cheeses in the world; now we cannot tell you how this cheese is made, because we do not know.
+But in the old times lots of people made their own cheese; in fact, I have made cheese myself in our family farm of southern Italy and I want to tell you how it was done in the old ways, as most farmers had to do it anyhow, because we the farmers had to use as much as we could from what was available and to turn milk into cheese was one of them, now because I was working in the farm I did it, so, let us see how I learned to make cheese the old farmers’ way.

 Cheese making in the farms

-Cheese making on the farms when I was young
+Cheese making in the farms when I was young

-As you might already know, as we have said this before, when I was young I ended up working in our family farm.
-Now, while I have been writing about my life in the farm, I have become aware that I have also learned how to make cheese in the farm and I am sure that some of you would like to know how it was done in those old times, perhaps just to compare to what happens these days; well I have to tell you that this is not exactly making Parmiggiano Reggiano cheese, but is it more like the poor farmer everyday cheese, but let me tell you how we did it then anyhow, so that we may compare those times with the modern times, and how we do those things now.
+When I was young, I worked in our family farm; where I learned how to make cheese the old way, so, I want to tell you how it was done, to compare to what happens these days; well I must tell you that this is not like making Parmigiano Reggiano cheese, but is it more like the poor farmer cheese.
 So, I am going to tell you here-under how to make this type of cheese and ricotta my grandma way, I am saying my grandma way, because my grandma taught me how to do it.

-Now before I start I need to say that what I am writing here has really happened in the fifties, I had to tell you this because a lot of things have changed since the fifties, but the principle of how these things were done the old times does not change much, so what we were doing then was the same ways that it had been done for hundreds of years or perhaps even thousands of years, this same way could still be used today, if the need arises, so let me tell you what and how we were doing this cheese making then?
+Now, what I am writing here has happened in the fifties, but a lot of things have changed since the fifties, but the principle of how these things were done the old times does not change much, so, what we were doing then was the same ways that it had been done for thousands of years, this same way can still be used today, so, let me tell you what and how we were doing this cheese making then?

-In southern Italy and perhaps in many other parts of the world, the farmers use to milk the cows the goats, the sheep and perhaps other animals as well, so that they would have their milk and also could make their cheese and other milk products, so this was also happening in our small farm.
-For those people that is not familiar with this sort of farm life I need to explain that milking is done twice a day in the morning and in the evening, milking is a must to do at the right times otherwise the animals will suffer, and also if you don’t milk them then slowly those animals will produce less and less milk.
-So, what to do with all this milk that we collected by milking the cows, goats, sheep, etc. You need to know that the most constant and important rule in farming is waste not want not, so we had to use everything available to us to achieve the best results, and one of these was to make cheese from this milk, since there was not a real milk market, and also there was not much demand for milk locally.
+In southern Italy and in many other parts of the world, the farmers use to milk the cows the goats, the sheep and perhaps other animals as well, so that they can use their milk and they can make cheese and other milk products.
+Now I need to explain that milking is done twice a day, in the morning and in the evening, milking is a must to do at the right times otherwise the animals will suffer, and if you don’t milk them then those animals will produce less and less milk.
+So, what to do with all this milk that we collected by milking the cows, goats, sheep, etc. You need to know that the most constant and important rule in farming is waste not want not, so, we had to use everything available to us to achieve the best results, and one of these was to make cheese from this milk, since there was not a milk market, and there was not much demand for milk locally.